 Beaulieu-sur-Mer Travel Guide

-Walking around will transport you back to its illustrious past with the traces of its historic and luxurious structures.
-Flowers with bright colors and graceful palms line the seafront gardens.
+Walking around will transport you back to its illustrious past as you admire its historic and luxurious structures.
+Flowers with bright colors perfume the air and graceful palms line the seafront gardens.
 Magnolia trees, parasol pines, and cypresses grow abundantly.
 The three main streets are sprawling with citrus trees bearing ripe fruits.
-There is also a grassy park with a century-old olive grove.

 It covers less than a square kilometer (about 95 hectares).
-Tall grey slabs of rocky foothills surround it.
+Tall grey slabs of rocky cliff tower over it.

 The seafront has two separate beaches.
 Plage Fourmis , the smaller of the two, is on the south of the center.
 It gives a scenic view of the east coast of Cap Ferrat.
 The small port here has the same name, Port de Fourmis.
 Only small family boats and yachts docks here.